 The Student Hearing Panel (SHP) is the formal hearing body at UMD.
 SHP assists in implementing the Board of Regents Student Conduct Code and University Policy.
 SHP is comprised of trained students, staff, and faculty.
 Members are appointed by OSC.
 This is done through referrals and selection with appointments made for a semester or longer, as well as ad-hoc.
 The hearing panel is chosen for each hearing based on its availability in scheduling.
 The chairperson may be a student, staff, or faculty.
 The Director for the Office of Student Conduct, or designee, serves as advisor to SHP in order to provide procedural clarity and direction, but is not a participating member in the deliberations.

 If a student requests a hearing, the case will be referred to SHP.
 The accused student has the right to:

 A notice of hearing will be provided to the complainant and respondent in advance of the hearing.
 The hearing is closed.
 Parties may have one support person present but the support person cannot actively participate in the hearing process.

 In order to acquire the best information upon which to base decisions, it is important that both the respondent and the complainant be present for and fully participate in the hearing.
 The respondent may choose not to appear at the hearing, but the hearing will be held in the respondent’s absence.
 In contrast, should the complainant fail to appear at the hearing, the hearing body may postpone or dismiss the case.

-If the respondent admits to violations, the panel determines appropriate sanctions.
-If the respondent does not admit to violations, the panel determines a finding of not responsible or responsible with appropriate sanctions.
+The panel determines a finding of not responsible or responsible with appropriate sanctions.
 The Student Hearing Panel has autonomy in their decisions, through suspension.
 Expulsions must be made in the form of recommendations to the Vice Chancellor for Student Life & Dean of Students.